 Since our activities are primarily in Greece, a country with a large coastal front, we have already started studying ways in order to adapt to and address the consequences of climate change.

-Potential risks and opportunities for the Group’s operational activities are addressed in the Emissions Trading System (EU ETS) management, and in feasibility studies for investments / activities with an emphasis on RES and other projects related to energy transformation.
+Potential risks and opportunities for the Group’s operational activities include for instance participation cost management in the Emissions Trading System (EU ETS), feasibility studies for investments / activities with an emphasis on RES and other projects related to energy transformation.